makerdao/mips/MIP10/mip10.md

 ### MIP10c11: List of Oracle Whitelists

-A canonical record of the the whitelist for each Oracle.
+A canonical record of the whitelist for each Oracle.

 The MIP10c11 template is located at **[MIP10c11-Subproposal-Template.md](MIP10c11-Subproposal-Template.md)**.

 MIP10c11 must be updated when an entity is added or removed from the whitelist for an Oracle via MIP10c3/MIP10c9/MIP10c10.

-It is the responsibility of the Oracle Team(s) to ensure MIP10c8 is kept up to date.
+It is the responsibility of the Oracle Team(s) to ensure MIP10c11 is kept up to date.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c12: Process to Update Oracle Access Fee

+Used by the community to update the Oracle Access Fee for an Oracle.

+MIP10c13 subproposals have the following parameters:
+- **Feedback Period:** 0 days
+- **Frozen period:** 0 days

+The MIP10c12 template is located at **[MIP10c12-Subproposal-Template.md](MIP10c12-Subproposal-Template.md)**.

+This template is considered ratified once this MIP moves to Accepted status.

 ---